Encrypted WhatsApp Message Recovered From Westminster Terrorist's Phone

 1. Clone the victim's phone line (not chip, not iemsi, you just need to reassign its phoneline.
 Costs about US$100 in Brazil to get a sleazy, disgruntled phone-company-cellphone-outlet employee to do it for you).

 2. Using the rogue SIM that has the victims' phone number active for a while, install whatsup.
 Do the SMS verification, it will pass.
-And yes, that *does* mean you could
+And yes, that *does* mean you could use the same !@#$@#$ trick to invade banking accounts, steal accounts with SMS verification enabled, etc. Say, like google, microsoft, or DNS registrar (and from there, anything else, such as US$ 200k-worth twitter identities, etc).

+Tell that to google, it's constantly asking me to put in a phone # for recovery...
+Never mind I don't even have one but yes it would be stupid to use this for security

-Embarrassing typo (Score:2)
+Embarrassing typo (Score:3)

 Re: (Score:2)